-Once you have been accepted into our acting school, the first step is to set up a skype interview.
-Once you have been accepted into our school and have paid the deposit you will need to pay the the SEVIS I-901 fee.
-Our acting school will issue you a Form I-20.
-After you receive the Form I-20 and register in SEVIS, you may apply at a U.S. Embassy or Consulate for a student (M) visa.
-You must present the Form I-20 to the consular officer when you attend your visa interview.
+The first step in the process of obtaining a student visa to study in the USA at TVI is to set up a skype interview with us.
+Once you have been accepted into our school and have paid the deposit you will need to pay the SEVIS (Student and Exchange Visitor Information System) I-901 fee (currently $350.)
+Our acting school will then issue you the Form I-20.
+After you receive the Form I-20 and have registered in SEVIS, you will have to complete the visa application forms, pay the visa fees, and schedule an interview appointment at a U.S. Embassy or Consulate for a student (M) visa.
+You will have to present the Form I-20 (and other documentation) to the consular officer when you attend your visa interview.

-If your spouse and/or children intend to live with you in the United States while you study, they must also enroll in SEVIS, obtain individual Form I-20s from the SEVP-approved school, and apply for a visa (but they do not pay the SEVIS fee).
+Let us know if you have a spouse and/or children who intend to live with you in the United States while you study, because they must also enroll in SEVIS, obtain individual Form I-20s from TVI, and apply for a visa (but they do not pay a SEVIS fee).

 How To Apply For A Student Visa

 There are several steps to apply for a visa.
 The order of these steps and how you complete them may vary by U.S. Embassy or Consulate.
-Please consult the instructions on the embassy or consulate website.
+Please consult the instructions on the website of the embassy or consulate where you will be applying.